MuYi086/npm_package/README.md

 ## Introduction
 some useful npm packages

+In the future, when time permits, I will refactor the code using TypeScript.
+Please stay tuned

 ## cal
 Some functions used to replace Eval By calculate expression：Addition, subtraction, multiplication and division of multi-level brackets,negative
 ```